CodeItQuick/CodeItQuick.github.io/_drafts/2025-09-10-OOP-The-Great-Debate-Classes-Vs-Closures.md

     }
 }
 ```
-They look pretty similar don't they?
+They look pretty similar, don't they?
 And we can make the similar "improvement" we made to classes, to our closure, making
 it a bit more simplified looking:

 ```js
 const FavouriteFunctionalThing = (someInjected) => (someShortLifetimeCommandParameter) => {
     let someInjectField = someInjected;